atomt/acne/README.md

     account.default.email someone@example.com

+It's also highly recomended to create a dedicated user for acne, otherwise it will run as root.
+Hooks will need to keep non-root operation in mind, though.

+    system.user acne

 And to use the non-testing production Let's Encrypt by default (can be overidden with --ca on new)

     defaults.ca         letsencrypt